jeetverma18/jeetverma18/README.md

-- 👋 Hi, I’m @jeetverma18
+- 👋 Hi, I’m jeet
-- 👀 I’m interested in girls
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me jeetverma1809@gmail.com

 <!---